GOP strategist comes forward publicly in sexual assault case against conservative leader Matt Schlapp | KRDO

 In a statement given to CNN, Huffman said, “On Oct 19, 2022, Matt Schlapp attempted to take my dignity but he did not take my voice.
 Today, I reclaim that voice and for every victim of sexual assault, I am here to say there is justice and there will be accountability.
 I look forward to our day in court.”

+Benjamin Chew, the Schlapps’ lawyer, told CNN, “The Schlapps are gratified by the Court’s decision.”

+Mark Corallo, a spokesman for the Schlapps, said in a separate statement, “We are confident that when his full record is brought to light in a court of law, we will prevail.
+Out of respect for the court, we have no further comment at this time.”

-Lawyers for Huffman and Schlapp, respectively, did not immediately respond to requests for comment.
+An attorney for Huffman did not immediately respond to a request for comment.

 Schlapp, best known for his role in hosting the ACU’s annual Conservative Political Action Conference, has denied Huffman’s allegations.
 But some Republicans linked diminished interest and attendance at the CPAC gathering last week in Maryland, which was also riven by internal divisions over former President Donald Trump, to allegations against Schlapp.